Seanny123/pydtw/README.md

   * `results["index"]` : the index of the first element in the best matching sequence in the data.
   * `results["value"]` : the DTW distance between the query and the matching sequence in the data.

+### Known Issues

+- The first element of the time-series is removed when translating from Python to C. I dont't know enough about Python -> C to fix this and it doesn't really matter for my purposes.